mystsoftware/myst-help-center/platform-configuration/rest-api-bulk-edit-blueprints.md

-> **WARNING:** This is an advanced instruction for manipulating MyST using the REST APIs.
-You should not do this unless absolutely necessary and should take a backup of the database before performing any direct manipulations using the API.
-You have been warned.
+> **NOTE:** This is an advanced instruction for manipulating MyST using the REST APIs.
+Take a **backup** of the database before performing any direct manipulations using the API.

 If you are looking to set common properties against a Platform Blueprint this guide will show you how.
 Adding the commands into a parameterized script would allow you to bulk edit the properties and Platform Blueprints.

-In this example, we are showing how to update a Platform Blueprint using the REST API.
+In this example, we explain how to update a Platform Blueprint using the REST API.
 At a minimum you will require `curl` to be installed on your machine.
 To make JSON manipulation easier, it is also recommended to install `jq` which is downloadable from [here](https://stedolan.github.io/jq/download/).

 ## Retrieving your API key